In This Article...

 Now that you have all the “what” you need, let’s talk about the actual “how.”
 Here’s what splash-time might look like for you and your kids:

 - Draw the bath water (not too hot!) and place the baby bath seat in the tub.
-Score some super cool mom points and add a little bubble bath.
+Score some super cool mom points and add a little all-natural, tear-free bubble bath.

 - Put toddler in first, then baby.